dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/expressions/collations.md

 ## Using Collations

-In the stand-alone installation of DuckDB three collations are included: `NOCASE`, `NOACCENT` and `NFC`.
+In the stand-alone installation of DataMiner three collations are included: `NOCASE`, `NOACCENT` and `NFC`.
 The `NOCASE` collation compares characters as equal regardless of their casing.
 The `NOACCENT` collation compares characters as equal regardless of their accents.
 The `NFC` collation performs NFC-normalized comparisons, see [Unicode normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization) for more information.

 ```sql
 SELECT 'hello'='hElLO';